 What works for you will depend largely on your personal writing style, but these are some methods to consider:

-One way to chop your book into chapters is to just write the whole thing as a draft and then go back through later and divide it into chapters where it makes the most sense.
+One way to chop your book into chapters is to just write the whole thing as a draft and then go back through later and divide it into chapters.
 This will work better for those who consider themselves to be “pantsers”, or those who tend to write exploratory or “zero” drafts rather than abide by a specific outline.

 With this method, you would write an entire first draft without worrying about specific chapter break placement.
 You can then read it back, making note of where breaks would make sense.
 This could be after major scenes Look for places where some questions have been resolved, but there is enough tension to keep the reader craving more.
 You don’t necessarily need to end each chapter with a classic cliffhanger, but you can use chapter breaks to highlight building tension and keep the reader on their toes.